Find Out If Refinancing Saves You Money With Our Refinance Calculators!

 Should I refinance my mortgage?

 Over the last couple of years with interest rates at a 40-year low, many people refinanced their mortgages.
-Even though rates have crept up over the last couple of months, refinancing may make sense for you.
+Depending on how many months the ongoing savings will take to cover your upfront closing costs, refinancing may make sense for you.
 Use our refinance calculator to analyze your situation today!

 When mortgage interest rates drop more than a percentage or so, some homeowners will decide to refinance their loans to get a better rate.
 Consider that average interest rates on fixed-rate mortgages have ranged from less than 7 percent in the late 1990s to more than 15 percent in the early 1980s, and you can see that refinancing can result in significant savings for the homeowner.